High Net Worth Divorce in California

 Trust a California High-Asset Divorce Attorney

 Divorce is a strenuous process and coping with the prospect of losing your property on top of it all only adds stress.
-However, our experienced Napa, Sonoma, and Mendocino County family law team have completed many high-asset divorces, and we know what tricky tactics to expect from an ex-spouse who is trying to hide their property from you.
+However, our experienced Sonoma and Mendocino County family law team have completed many high-asset divorces, and we know the typical tactics to expect from an ex-spouse who is trying to hide their property from you.
 If you have any questions about property division in California, high-asset divorces in particular, or California divorces in general, do not hesitate to reach out.
 Contact Wine Country Family Law, P.C. to set up a consultation with one of our experienced family law attorneys.